Watch a Bunch of Tourists Bait an 18-Foot Saltwater Crocodile

 The Sheer Size of Saltwater Crocodiles

 The average saltwater crocodile is around 17 feet long with a weight of around 1,000 pounds.
-There are also exceptional individuals that have grown to 23 feet and weighed 2,200 pounds!
+There are also exceptional individuals who have grown to 23 feet and weighed 2,200 pounds!
 Their tails alone can be longer than seven feet and their teeth can be four inches long.

 Saltwater crocs are called ‘salties’ or estuarine crocodiles because they are able to live in salty water.
 Their habitat range extends from northern Australia to eastern India and Southeast Asia.